bluecatr/docker-images/README.md

 # Dockerfile
-Some Dockerfile files for middelware
+Dockerfile files for some known middleware